Prayer79/Assignment2/README.md

    • The client is open to integrating automated bias detection into their data pipeline, ensuring that the training data does not reinforce prejudices or systemic biases.
    • The dataset is continuously growing and will need frequent updates, requiring a scalable solution that can handle increasing volumes of data efficiently.
    • The AI model's performance is directly influenced by the structure and balance of the dataset, emphasizing the need for continuous quality checks.

+4.2 Validation Plan
+• Client Collaboration: Conduct regular meetings with the client to ensure that categorized data format aligns with their business and technical requirements.
+• AI Model Performance Testing: Run sample AI models on both raw and processed data to measure improvements in model accuracy, bias reduction, and response consistency.
+• Bias Detection Review: Perform manual reviews of flagged biased data to assess the effectiveness of the bias detection system.
+If bias detection algorithms yield false positives or false negatives, iterative improvements will be made.
+• API Usability Testing: Gather feedback from developers using the API to ensure it meets usability, efficiency, and integration requirements.
+• Scalability and Performance Benchmarking: Evaluate system performance by stress-testing data retrieval speeds and concurrent user handling capacity.
+• Security Audits: Conduct periodic security assessments to confirm encryption strength and access control measures align with best practices and legal compliance.